jarv/simple-quiz/README.md

     - type the mnemonic with it displayed
     - type or click answer before the turn counter is up [ Training ]
-    - type the mnemonic with just the mnemonic
+    - type the mnemonic with just the mnemonic (flashed)
     - type answer to make card appear
 [ Learning ]
     - type the full mnemonic without it displayed